How DMSO Protects and Heals the Internal Organs

 •One study administered 10-30% DMSO into the uteruses of horses that could not get pregnant.
 It found no harm occurred to the lining of the uterus and that 18 out 27 had significant improvement to the lining of their uterus (compared to 2 out of 18 who received a saline placebo), such as a reduction of chronic inflammatory cell infiltrates and reduction of periglandular fibrosis.
 Additionally, there were signs their fertility improved, but the trial's design made it impossible to be sure this improvement occurred.

-Note: these results suggest administering DMSO directly into the uterus could help a few challenging gynecologic conditions, but I do not know of anyone who has tried this approach.
+Note: these results suggest administering DMSO directly into the uterus could help a few challenging gynecologic conditions, but I do not know of any researchers who have tried this approach.
+However, I did receive this comment from a reader.

 A New Therapeutic Principle